Hoffberger Center Resources and Opportunities

 Currently, the library includes books, journals, teaching models, videos of Hoffberger Center programs, and documentary and popular films with ethical themes.
 The library has proven to be especially helpful to faculty and students in the undergraduate course: "Ethical Issues in Business and Society.”

-The Hoffberger Ethics Library is located in the Learning Commons, third floor.
+The Hoffberger Ethics Library is moving to the third floor of the Robert L. Bogolmony Library.

 Other University of Baltimore Libraries